mobile-cloud-computing/spatial-xAI/README.md

 ## Deploy using Docker

-Go to xai_docker folder and run below command
+Go to the 'xai_docker' folder and run the command below

 ```bash
 sudo docker-compose up --build